SeetiTel/Documentation/Application.md

   * Immediate release only
   * ID is verbally returned over the phone

+The application will be built on node.js and express, with an Apache Cassandra database for data storage to allow for distributed resilience to possible takedown attempts.

 # Interfaces

-SeetiTel will have a backend API written with node.js and express.
-Frontend access will be through a responsive web interface, android application, and iOS application, as well as possible browser extensions.
+SeetiTel will have a backend API.
+Frontend access will be through a responsive web interface, possibly utilizing ReactJS, android application, and iOS application, as well as possible browser extensions.
 Actual leaks will be made through the Twilio API.